Shilahara dynasty: Architecture and Legacy

-The Walkeshwar Temple and the Banganga Tank were built during the reign of Chittaraja, a king of this dynasty.and Kopineshwar Mandir, a Shiva temple in Thane.
+The Mahalakshmi Temple, Kolhapur received royal patronage under the Shilahara dynasty, as well as earlier regional rulers including the Chalukyas and Rashtrakutas, though it functioned as a Jain shrine during that period.
+Scholar Paul Dundas notes that the site was originally dedicated to Chandraprabha (the eighth Tirthankara) and his yakshi through the Shilahara era, before transitioning into a Vedic Hindu temple complex during the Peshwa period.

-Roopanarayan Jain temple of 4 different tirthankar consisting 2 Old Kannada stone inscriptions of king Bhoja and King Gandaraditya.
-(10 C.AD) -Mahadwar road kolhapur.
+The Walkeshwar Temple and the Banganga Tank were built during the reign of Chittaraja, a king of this dynasty. and Kopineshwar Mandir, a Shiva temple in Thane.

 22nd Jain tirthnakar Neminath temple at Khidrapur of king Gandaraditya era of Kolhapur shilaharas, Rishabhnath Jain temple at Pattankodoli in Hatkanangale taluka of Kolhapur Shilaharas has Kannada inscription stating the reign of king Gandaraditya.
 Temple dedicated to The First tirthankar Of Jainism (11th century A.D), Parshwanath Jain temple of Kolhapur Shilaharas at Ainapur in Gadhinglaj taluka, Chandraprabhu 8th Jain tirthankar temple at Herle, near Kolhapur with Kannada inscriptions of Shilaharas.
 Parshwanath Jain temple of Kolhapur Shilaharas at Baamni and Sangaon in Kagal taluka.
 Idol of Parshwanath Jain tirthankar found in excavation of Hupari in Hatkanangale Taluka has Kannada inscriptions Kolhapur Shilaharas.

 The Shilahara rulers were known for constructing both Jain and Hindu temples across parts of present-day Karnataka and Maharashtra.